Hope Cottage – A Bricklayer’s Pride in Temuka

 European settlement in the area began in the 1850s and 1860s, when runholders established sheep stations across South Canterbury.
 Early newcomers tended to be farm labourers, shearers, fencers, and small traders, and their presence was scattered rather than centralised.
 As movement across the region increased, small service industries and simple dwellings appeared along the routes between the Temuka and Opihi rivers, gradually shaping the beginnings of a township.

 The Hornbrook women were among the earliest documented European women to settle in South Canterbury, arriving in 1851–52 at The Levels Station, at a time when very few European women lived in the region.
 Margaret Smith (later Hornbrook) is recorded as having been born in Kirriemuir (Forfarshire), Scotland, around 1828.
 She married William Hornbrook (b.
 1823/1822) and they settled at Arowhenua Station in South Canterbury around 1853-54.
 William and Margaret Hornbrook had nine children.
 Their son William Richard (sometimes Richards) Hornbrook, born 17 November 1854 at Arowhenua, is frequently cited as the first European child born in South Canterbury.
+(The first recorded birth of a European baby in Timaru, was born to Ann and Sam Williams in 1856).
+And Elizabeth Rhodes had a four year old in 1859 who was raised at the Levels Station near Pleasant Point before he sadly passed away.
 Margaret remained in the region for many years and was publicly acknowledged for her role as an early female settler and community figure.
 Her death is recorded in 1912.

 As for the name “Hope Cottage”, that seems to have arrived much later.